-^{24.} Evoenergy has two types of metering charges: the metering non-capital charge and the metering capital charge.
-See Evoenergy's Schedule of electricity charges for details about households that pay metering non-capital and/or metering capital charges.
-Note that the cost of jurisdictional schemes (such as 'green' schemes) are not included in these NUOS charges.
+^{27.} Note that Evoenergy had two types of metering charges between July 2015 and July 2024: the metering non-capital charge and the metering capital charge.
+Only the non-capital metering charge is included in the NUOS calculations from July 2015 to July 2023.
+Since 1 July 2024, these charges have been replaced by a single metering charge.
+These metering charges have been included in the fixed supply charge when calculating the NUOS.
+Note that the cost of jurisdictional schemes (such as 'green' schemes) is not included in these NUOS charges.